Darxney/LoanApp-RESTful/README.md

-database setup will be completed by the application through liquibase and h2 inmemory database to access the database go to http://localhost:8080/h2-console/ JDBC URL: jdbc:h2:mem:test
+database setup will be completed by the application through liquibase and h2 inmemory database to access the database go to http://localhost:8080/h2-console/

+JDBC URL: "jdbc:h2:mem:test"
-User Name: sa
+, User Name: "sa"
-Password: password
+, Password: "password"

 1. Once you have the project open in your IDE you can launch The application using LaunchApp.java to ensure that everything is working correctly run the tests in the test directory.